For five generations, the Wynne Family have lived and farmed in Hope under Dinmore.

 In 1986 Bryan and (myself) Ann Wynne married and shortly after, the farm changed direction from milk production to free range eggs producers and pig farmers.

-As with any business, there will always be a requirement to change with the times or 'diverse' and farming is no different.
+As with any business, there will always be a requirement to change with the times and farming is no different.